Comcast Center: Construction (2005–2008)

 The official groundbreaking ceremony was on March 31, 2005.
 The ceremony, which was held at night, featured a light show coordinated with a piece of music entitled "Elevation".
 The song was composed specifically for the event by Curtis Institute of Music graduate Steven Hackman and recorded by the Curtis Institute of Music Orchestra.
 The groundbreaking also featured Kodo, the Germantown High School drumline, and a 6 ft ice sculpture of the Comcast Center.

-As the building was under construction, in March 2006, Liberty Property Trust ran into trouble with Philadelphia's Plumbers Union Local 690, which had issues with the building's waterless urinals.
+While under construction, in March 2006, Liberty Property Trust negotiated with Philadelphia's Plumbers Union Local 690, which had issues with the building's waterless urinals.
 The waterless urinals were part of the plan to make the Comcast Center an environmentally friendly building because they would save an extra 1.6 e6USgal of water a year.
 The plumbers union opposed the waterless urinals, claiming they were unsanitary and would provide less work for the plumbers.
 Philadelphia's Plumbing Advisory Board approved the waterless urinals on April 5 after a compromise, which stated that the building's owners and city officials would monitor the performance of the waterless urinals, was reached.
 Piping that would allow water to flow to the urinals in case they needed to be converted was installed in the Comcast Center, which Liberty Property Trust says was always part of the building's plan.

 A week later, on April 13, Liberty Property Trust sold an 80-percent interest in the Comcast Center to German real estate firm CommerzLeasing & Immobilien AG, a subsidiary of Commerzbank AG.
 The deal completed Liberty Property Trust's planned recapitalization of the anticipated cost of the building, and the value of the joint venture, called Liberty/Commerz 1701 JFK Boulevard L.P., included mortgage debt and equity.